Delivering City services and determining your property tax bill

 The City Budget

 The first of three inputs determined is the City Budget, which is typically decided upon in November and finalized in the spring.
-This is the amount, after subtracting all other sources of revenue such as user fees and provincial grants, The City needs to deliver the services citizens value.
+This is the amount, after subtracting all other sources of revenue such as user fees and provincial grants, we need to deliver the services citizens value.

 This change is referred to as the municipal tax rate change but may not match the change you see in your tax bill.
 This is because there are two more inputs to come.